MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 ![Window controls overlay on an empty web app](WindowControlsOverlay.png)

 Additionally, there are two scenarios where other content will appear in the window controls overlay.
-When these show or hide, the overlay will resize to fit, and a `resize` event will be fired on the `window` object.
+When these show or hide, the overlay will resize to fit, and a `geometrychange` event will be fired on the `navigator.windowControlsOverlay` object.
 - When an installed web app is launched, the origin of the page will display to the left of the three-dot button for a few seconds, then disappear.
 - If a user interacts with an extension via the "Settings and more" menu, the icon of the extension will appear in the overlay to the left of the three-dot button.
 After clicking out of the modal dialog, the icon is removed from the overlay.